bitnami/charts/bitnami/kong/README.md

 > Note: You need to substitute the placeholders `REGISTRY_NAME` and `REPOSITORY_NAME` with a reference to your Helm chart registry and repository.
 For example, in the case of Bitnami, you need to use `REGISTRY_NAME=registry-1.docker.io` and `REPOSITORY_NAME=bitnamicharts`.

+Looking to use Kong in production?
+Try [VMware Tanzu Application Catalog](https://bitnami.com/enterprise), the enterprise edition of Bitnami Application Catalog.

 ## Introduction

 This chart bootstraps a [kong](https://github.com/bitnami/containers/tree/main/bitnami/kong) deployment on a [Kubernetes](https://kubernetes.io) cluster using the [Helm](https://helm.sh) package manager.
 It also includes the [kong-ingress-controller](https://github.com/bitnami/containers/tree/main/bitnami/kong-ingress-controller) container for managing Ingress resources using Kong.